Ii v i open triads 5

 Exercise 3

 This example takes three inverted triads.
 One important things when comping with triads, is to avoid unnecessary hand displacement on the guitar neck.
-You see below that the positions are very close to each other.

 Ii v i triad voicings 8